As if palo azul wasn't already unique enough...it's also alkaline!

 Here’s a quote from the WHO study which illustrates the effect of acidic water on dehydration:

 “If distilled water is ingested, the intestine has to add electrolytes to this water first, taking them from the body reserves.
 Since the body never eliminates fluid in form of "pure" water but always together with salts, adequate intake of electrolytes must be ensured.
-Ingestion of distilled (acidic) water leads to the dilution of the electrolytes dissolved in the body water.
-Inadequate body water redistribution between compartments may compromise the function of vital organs.
-Symptoms at the very beginning of this condition include tiredness, weakness and headache; more severe symptoms are muscular cramps and impaired heart rate.”
+Ingestion of distilled (acidic) water leads to the dilution of the electrolytes dissolved in the body water.”

 Conclusion: Is Alkaline Healthier than Acidic?

 Even though many articles say that there’s no evidence that alkaline water is healthier, we can see that this is not the case.
-There is in fact evidence that shows that demineralized acidic water has negative effects related to blood pressure, dehydration, acid reflux, dental health and toxic heavy metals.
-Lastly, we’ll leave you with the conclusion of the WHO article:
+There is in fact evidence that shows that demineralized acidic water has some negative effects.

 There’s no question that some companies just put the word “alkaline” on their products as a marketing ploy to make people believe that they’re superior to non-alkaline products.
 And this leads to a lot of skepticism about the claims being made because it seems like these companies are just trying to charge higher prices for alkaline products.
 So it’s understandable that sources like Mayo Clinic and Web MD dismiss these claims and say that there’s no evidence for them.